brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- add all context (incl lvl) and npc bio data in Json instead of hardcoded in the code;
+- add all context (incl lvl story) and npc bio data in Json instead of hardcoded in the code;
 - make deeper bios
-- Improve the prompts to avoid "disregard instructions" hack, hallucinations, etc.
-- add some example dialogue in the json to check if the NPC's will get the personality traits
+- Improve the prompts to avoid "disregard instructions" hack, hallucinations, etc. add some example dialogue in the json to check if the NPC's will get the personality traits
 - Add an Action Model: if the NPC says "we'll meet at the town square" the Action Model will set the NPC to move to the town square, and engage the pathfinding to make them move.
 If they say "I'll give you my pistol" the game will add a gun to the player's inventory (done; needs testing)